iamseeley/ts-wiki/pages/photography.md

 ---
 title: photography
-description: The home page of Thomas Seeley's portfolio and wiki.
+description: A gallery of Thomas' photography.
 ---

 # Photography